cganoo/text-search/README.md

 ### Command Line Options

 * `-help` : Display usage
-* `-search searchEngine document query` : find relevant match in the specified document for the specified query and using the specified searchEngine
+* `-search searchEngine highlightStrategy document query` : find relevant match in the document for the query by using the  searchEngine and the highlightStrategy

 ### Usage Example

+### Architecture

 ### License